flatcar-archive/flatcar-docs/docs/installing/vms/libvirt.md

 echo "  /var/lib/libvirt/flatcar-linux/** r," >> /etc/apparmor.d/abstractions/libvirt-qemu
 ```

-Since the empty Ignition config is not very useful, here is an example how to write a simple Butane config to add your ssh keys and write a hostname file:
+Since the empty Ignition config is not very useful, here is an example how to write a simple Butane Config to add your ssh keys and write a hostname file:

 ```yaml
 variant: flatcar